On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Preliminaries

-We can generalise this strict definition to weaker cases.
+We can generalize this strict definition to weaker cases.
 First, there exists a weaker type of disagreement between local and global majorities: the cases where exactly one of the two is a tie.
 Second, the majority of agents under an illusion can also be weak, when exactly half of the agents are under illusion.
 The corresponding generalisations of majority illusion includes both types of weakening:

-\begin{definition}[weak versions of majority illusion] Given a colored graph $C = \langle V, E,c\rangle $, agent $i\in V$ is under \emph{weak-majority illusion} if $M_{N_i} \not = M_V$.
-A graph is in a \emph{majority-weak-majority illusion} if more than half of the agents are under weak-majority illusion.
-A graph is in a \emph{weak-majority-(weak-)majority illusion} if at least half of the agents are under (weak-)majority illusion. \end{definition}
+\begin{definition}[weak versions of majority illusion] Given a colored graph $C = \langle V, E,c\rangle $, agent $i\in V$ is under \emph{weak-majority illusion} (\texttt{w} illusion) if $M_{N_i} \not = M_V$.
+A graph is in a \emph{Majority-weak-majority illusion} (\texttt{Mw} illusion) if more than half of the agents are under \texttt{w} illusion.
+A graph is in a \emph{Weak-Majority-(weak-)majority illusion} (\texttt{Wm / Ww} illusion) if at least half of the agents are under \texttt{m/w} illusion. \end{definition} To prevent confusion between the two different types of majorities involved in the illusions we study, we give in Table \ref{tab:naming_overview} an overview of the names we will use, with the corresponding abbreviations and definitions.